comunica/Article-SSWS2020-AMF/content/evaluation.md

 This impact has however only has a weak significance (_p-value: 0.184_).
 This means that we reject [Hypothesis 6.1](#hypo-probabilities-1) in which we expected that lower false-positive probabilities lead to lower query evaluation times.
-On average, a false-positive probability of 1/64 leads to the lowest query evaluation times.
+On average, a false-positive probability of 1/64 leads to the lowest query evaluation times for this experiment.

 ### Discussion